Table of Contents

 - Housing or tuition deadlines

-Bonus: Track link clicks + RSVPs with “Reply 1 to confirm”
+Bonus: Track link clicks + RSVPs with “Reply 1 to confirm.”
+This is ideal for universities with mass texting services.

 Text-to-Join – Grow Your Lists